The supplement market is teeming with choice but how do you decode what's right for you?

 Don’t feel disheartened if you stare at the back of a supplement bottle and can’t decipher a single thing, they’re designed that way.
 Firstly, there’s a lot of technical information that needs to be included on a very small space so the labels are a lexicon of abbreviations.
 Secondly, it doesn’t help manufacturers to be overly transparent because if you can make out every dosage of every ingredient, you might work out how much benefit (or not), the product could be to you.

-So, how to choose the best supplement brand, I hear you ask?
+So, how to know if supplements are good quality, I hear you ask?
 Surprisingly, the answer is to ignore the small print entirely and stick to these six fail-safe checks.

 It sounds like it can’t possibly be true but it is.
 Turns out, it’s the Wild West of extracts and there is no governing body that regulates the quality and claims of the nutraceutical market, which makes it very difficult to choose the best supplement.
 “Ideally there should be a separate governing body for evidence based nutrition,” says LYMA founder, Lucy Goff.
 “But currently, the only legal requirement of a manufacturer is that they list the ingredients and the dosage.
 There’s nothing to tell you anything about how effective that supplement is going to be inside your body, or if it's going to have any health benefit at all.”